 All University Employees except student employees are mandated reporters of child abuse or neglect as defined by Connecticut General Statutes Section 17a-101(b) and must comply with Connecticut’s mandated reporting laws.
 See Connecticut General Statutes Sections 17a-101a to 17a-101d.
-All University Employees should refer to UConn’s Child Abuse and Neglect Reporting Policy (http://policy.uconn.edu/2012/01/26/child-abuse-and-neglect-reporting-policy/) for detailed definitions and reporting information.
+All University Employees should refer to UConn’s Protection of Minors and Reporting of Child Abuse and Neglect Policy (http://policy.uconn.edu/?p=6754) for detailed definitions and reporting information.

-There are two channels for reporting Prohibited Conduct.
-A Complainant may choose to report to the University and/or to law enforcement.
+A Complainant may choose to report to the University and/or to law enforcement when alleged Prohibited Conduct may also constitute a crime under the applicable laws.
 These two reporting options are not mutually exclusive.
 Therefore, Complainants may choose to pursue both the University process and the criminal process concurrently.
 The University will support Complainants in understanding, assessing and pursuing these options.

 The first priority for any individual should be personal safety and well-being.
 In addition to seeking immediate medical care, the University encourages all individuals to seek immediate assistance from 911, UConn Police, and/or local law enforcement.
 This is the best option to ensure preservation of evidence.
 The University also strongly urges that law enforcement be notified immediately in situations that may present imminent or ongoing danger.